When you are in the mood to jazz up your dessert, just add a strawberry coulis, and see the transformation.

 There are many uses for this type of sauce, especially in desserts.

-I like to serve it as a base for a meringue dessert with chopped strawberries on top.
+I like to serve it as a base when I make a meringue dessert, with chopped strawberries on top.

-And a little bit of whipped cream with garnishes of mint.
+Add a little bit of whipped cream with garnishes of mint and voila, a fancy dessert.

-A coulis is really nice to serve over ice cream.
+A coulis is really nice to serve over ice cream, both cool and warm.

 This will allow you to more easily distribute the coulis in decorative patterns.